Karl Jaspers Forum, Target Article 16, 16 March 1999

 choosing the means of attaining the same conscious goal.

-and metaphysics may well be dialectical, in the context
+and the very opposition of materialism and idealism (or dialectics and metaphysics) may be quite dialectical, in the context

 of the development of philosophy as a whole; however,

-there can be no "pluralistic harmony", as V. V. Raman
+there there is no room for "pluralistic harmony", as V. V. Raman

 calls it, since, as soon as there is a contradiction,